jwang032/Machine-leanring-for-EPOC-in-RWGS/README.md

 The'RFR', 'XGBR', 'SVR', 'NN', and 'Ridge+Lasso' show how different regression models are applied for training/testing.

-The 'model comparison' show the residual density plot and residual plot that used for regression model comparison.
+The 'model comparison' shows the residual density plot and residual plot that used for regression model comparison.

-The 'CValidation' show how the trained classification models are applied to validation dataset for classification validation.
+The 'CValidation' shows how the trained classification models are applied to validation dataset for classification validation.

-The 'RValidation' show how the trained regression models are applied to validation dataset for regression validation.
+The 'RValidation' shows how the trained regression models are applied to validation dataset for regression validation.

+The 'C+R Validation' shows how the combined classification + regression models are applied to validation dataset.

 The 'EPOC dataset' contains all EPOC-related data extracted from all previously-published EPOC studies on RWGS and CO2 hydrogenation.